northgreen/ictye-nvim-cfg/README.md

-# Prisional Config For Neovim
+# Personal Config For Neovim
 This repo is my prisional config for neovim.
 CopyRight (c) 2025/7/27 Ictye, All Right Reserved